bazzawill/cv/index.md

 - Develop project based learning
 - Participate in professional development
 - Develop strategies to cater to a variety of student ability
-- Modify learning plans to meet the needs of students with a disability, learning difficulties, students from non-english and Aboriginal or Torres Strait Island background
 - Maintain challenging learning goals for all students
 - Commitment to ethical use of ICT in the classroom
 - Conduct risk assessment and monitor risk during excursions and expeditions.